slashrebootofficial/simulated-metacognition-gemma/README.md

-# Simulated Metacognition in Gemma-3: Prompt Engineering Artifacts
+# Simulated Metacognition in Open-Source LLMs: Prompt Engineering Artifacts

 This repository archives artifacts (prompts, configs, logs, and scripts) from a series of preprints on prompt-induced simulated metacognition and embodiment in quantized Gemma-3 LLMs.
 Emphasizing consumer-grade hardware and open-source reproducibility without model hosting.